nodejs/node-addon-api/doc/basic_types.md

 ## Array

-Arrays are native representations of JavaScript Arrays. `Napi::Array` is sugar around `napi_value` representing a JavaScript Array.
+Arrays are native representations of JavaScript Arrays. `Napi::Array` is a wrapper around `napi_value` representing a JavaScript Array.

 ### Constructor